Shawn-Smith24/FootyConnect/README.md

 -Commenting: Users can leave comments on posts, promoting discussions and interactions among the community.

--Like and Dislike Posts: Users can like or dislike posts, which helps in determining the popularity and engagement of each post.
+-Like Posts: Users can like posts, which helps in determining the popularity and engagement of each post.

--Search and Filter: Users can search for specific posts based on keywords or filter posts by categories or tags, making it easier to find relevant content.
+-Search and Filter: Users can search for specific posts based on title or filter posts by tags, making it easier to find relevant content.

--User Profiles: Each user has a profile page displaying their posts, comments, and other relevant information.
-Users can customize their profiles with a profile picture and a bio.

--Notifications: Users receive notifications for new comments or likes on their posts, keeping them informed about the activity surrounding their content.

 # Technology Stack
 -The Soccer Social Media Blog application is built using the following technologies: